lucasfloriani/my-second-brain/apps/blog/data/blog/css-in-3d-learning-to-think-in-cubes-instead-of-boxes.md

 description: Implement it
 ---

+# CSS in 3D - Learning to Think in Cubes Instead of Boxes

 [CSS in 3D - Learning to Think in Cubes Instead of Boxes](https://css-tricks.com/css-in-3d-learning-to-think-in-cubes-instead-of-boxes/)

 ## Everything’s a cuboid